tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 # Parallel DataFlow

-This tutorial explains the parallel building blocks inside DataFlow, since most of the time they are the only thing needed to build an efficient dataflow.
+This tutorial explains the parallel building blocks inside DataFlow, since most of the time they are the only things needed to build an efficient dataflow.

 ## Concepts: how to make things parallel:

 Code does not automatically utilize multiple CPUs.
 You need to specify how to split the tasks across CPUs.
 A tensorpack DataFlow can be parallelized across CPUs in the following two ways: